 That’s what I like about JetOctopus.
 It brings forward the most pressing issues, allowing you to prioritize them and ignore the ones that aren’t important.

-A detailed technical SEO audit using this tool will help you get rid of issues that hamper crawlability and page speed and incorrect robots.txt.
+A detailed technical SEO audit using this tool will help you get rid of issues that decrease crawlability, page speed, incorrect indexation rules and poor internal linking.

 Notice how Raw Logs in JetOctopus spots the priority issues.

-It also identifies the pages with 2XX, 3XX, 4XX, and 5XX status codes.
+It also identifies the pages with 2XX, 3XX, 4XX and 5XX status codes and page size change for all 40+ bots.

 • Crawl budget change